-A Browser Hijacking often occurs when a web browser add-on changes a web user’s browser settings to change the default home, error, or search pages to spoofed websites while capturing sensitive or private data.
+A browser hijacking often occurs when a web browser add-on changes a user’s browser settings to spoofed websites, capturing sensitive or private data.

 The ways that a browser hijacking can interfere with a user include:

-- Cause browser instability problems, repeated errors, and general performance problems
+- Causing browser instability, errors, and performance problems

 - Impacting browser